The Merlin Mystery: Puzzle and solution

 In keeping with earlier armchair treasure hunt books, such as Masquerade, the plot bears no relevance to the solution.
 The answer is instead found in the illustrations and in the squares that border every page.
-Every page is littered with symbols pointing to the solution including Alchemical symbols, Astrological signs and heraldic cadency symbols.
+Every page is littered with symbols pointing to the solution including alchemical symbols, astrological signs and heraldic cadency symbols.
 The borders contain objects that make up the solution including Latin names for plants, chemical elements, and symbols indicating direction and movement.
 The book also includes images of a variety of landmarks, and of English culture such as Beefeaters, Town criers and Toby Jugs.

 The solution to the puzzle is found in a list of 75 objects placed around the page borders.
 These objects are found by drawing 75 lines through the book "in 3 dimensions".

 The lines all start at different border squares on each page of the book, indicated by silver Nimue symbols (the astrological symbol for Mercury) and witch hats.
 Gold and silver Merlin symbols then tell you to turn to a different page.
 On that second page, gold alchemy symbols tell you which direction to draw the line, crossing the page to a new border square.
 Gold and silver cadency symbols tell you to turn to yet another page of the book.
 On that third page, crescent moons tell you to move around the border to find the correct object.
 The 75 objects are ordered based on Roman numerals encoded into etched tiles on each page.

 Correctly interpreting the list of objects tells you how to perform the spell.
-During a full moon, facing north, a pentagram made of five different piece of wood is placed inside a salt circle.
+During a full moon, facing north, a pentagram made of five different pieces of wood is placed inside a salt circle.
 12 runes are placed around the circle and a 13th rune is placed inside the north point of the pentagram.
 Silver and gold candles are lit and placed either side of the pentagram and a censer burning rosemary is placed in the centre.
 The method of casting the spell is to speak the names of the 13 runes, extinguish the candles, and then say "Peace".